sergioprot/dispose_all/README.md

 ```

 Let's say you use [Dio](https://pub.dev/packages/dio) package for handling http requests.
 You might be using `CancelToken` objects to cancel http requests when you leave a page before http request is finished.
-Calling `disposeAll` method on list, where one of elements is `CancelToken` will lead to throwing `UnimplementedError`.
+Calling `disposeAll` method on a list, where one of the elements is `CancelToken` will lead to throwing `UnimplementedError`.
 But you can easily make a wrapper for `CancelToken` to make things working:

 ```dart
 import 'package:dio/dio.dart';